matthubb17/School_District_Analysis/README.md

 As a result of the potential academic dishonesty at Thomas High School, I replaced the math and reading scores with NaNs for all 9th graders at the school.

-* By removing the 9th graders scores for both math and reading we saw the below changes to the data for Thomas High School:
+* By replacing the 9th graders scores for both math and reading we saw the below changes to the data for Thomas High School:
+	- The overall passing % for the district fell slightly as a result of this change along with the passing % for Thomas High School
+	- We saw that by using the NaNs Thomas high school dropped out of the top 5 schools list.
+	- Other schools data were not affected by this change.
+	- One school that was not originally in the top 5 schools jumped into the top 5 as a result of Thomas High School dropping out.

+* By omitting the 9th graders scores from the data we saw the below changes to the data for Thomas High School:
-	- The passing percentages of Thomas High School fell due to omitting the scores.
+	- The overall passing percentages of Thomas High School fell slightly due to omitting the scores.
-	- The average scores for Thomas High School also fell as a result of omitting the scores.
+	- The average math and reading scores for Thomas High School also fell as a result of omitting the scores.
-	- The district did see a slight decrease in both the average math and reading scores as a result of this potential academic dishonesty.
-	- Despite some changes we did still see the school rankings for top 5 and bottom 5 remain unchanged as Thomas High School still fell in as the 2nd highest performing school.
+	- Despite some changes we did still see the school rankings for top 5 and bottom 5 remain unchanged as Thomas High School still fell in as a top 5 school even though we were now only looking at their 10th - 12th graders.

 ## Challenge Summary: